YOU ARE EXPLORING

 Some students think family medicine residents in community-based programs are first in line for admissions and procedures and have more opportunities for supervisory roles, whereas family medicine residents at a university gain exposure to the latest innovations and research discoveries and have more opportunities to develop as teachers.
 However, these broad characterizations are often inaccurate.
 Students should decide which overall context will be the best for them, considering factors such as setting (rural or urban), program size, region, patient populations served, and procedural training offered.
 Most advisers recommend that students look at both university- and community-based programs in their research.

 Medical education debt has increased significantly in the past 20 years.
-According to the Association of American Medical Colleges (AAMC), the median level of debt of medical school graduates in the class of 2005 was $120,000, including undergraduate loans.
-The median level of debt of family medicine residency graduates in 2004 was $145,300, according to the AAFP.
+According to the Association of American Medical Colleges (AAMC), the median level of debt of medical school graduates in the class of 2015 was $183,000, including undergraduate loans.
 Medical education financial aid differs from financial aid for any other professional group of students.
 There is a wide and at times confusing array of options: government (direct) loans, Federal Family Education Loan Program loans, internship/residency forbearance, economic hardship deferments, scholarships, service commitment scholarships, graduated repayment plans, and extended repayment plans.
 Students and residents should consider the impact of debt and seek out the best information and advice.
 The most important source of information is a good-quality loan exit interview, which is required at all U.S. allopathic and osteopathic schools for all students with a federal loan.
 Financial aid officers have become extremely important resources for medical students, and their expertise should be sought out whenever questions arise.